ITU-BDSA23-GROUP11/Chirp/docs/report.md

 **Domain Layer:** Positioned at the core of the architecture, the Domain layer serves as a foundation of the application.
 The layer contains essential elements such as Data Transfer Objects (DTOs) and interfaces.
-This could also be the position of primary business logic if the application needed any.
+This could also be the position of primary business logic if the application had any.

 **Infrastructure Layer:** This layer serves as a bridge between core domain logic and the practical implementation.
-The infrastructure layer consist of models that mirrors the DTOs and repositories built upon the interfaces.
+The previously mentioned DTOs represents models in our infrastructure layer that engage with the repositories.
 The layer also includes the DbContext for database interactions and Migrations scripts to version control the entities of the database.

 **Service Layer:** Tasked to generate the user interface and functionality to improve user experience.
 The layer contains pages, controllers, partial models and the program file.
 The service layer translate operations and data from the infrastructure layer and the domain layer to facilitate user interactions and experience.

 **Web Layer:** The outer layer in the architecture represents servers, frameworks and tests to support the application.
 This layer is crucial for deploying the application in a web and development environment.